Helix-Platform/tips/README.md

 ## NodeMCU

-Here you will find code examples to start using the Helix Sandbox with the most used IoT devices.

 ## About

-This tutorial can help you to understand the most popular REST methods used on CEF Context Broker:
+This tutorial can help you to connect to Helix a temperature and humidity sensor implemented in a NodeMCU:

 #### :one: Creating a Temperature and Humidity Sensor with DHT 11 and NodeMCU ESP8266 v2/v3: